dubingxue/dubingxue.github.io/_pages/about.md

 Research Interests
 ======
-My primary research interests include deep learning, graph neural networks and AI for drug discovery and development.
-The specific topics I have focused on and published several papers as first author on various sequential tasks in drug candidate screening, including compound-protein interaction prediction (Du et al., **Drug Discovery Today**, 2022), drug metabolic pathway prediction (Du et al., **ISMB 2022 & Bioinformatics**) , drug pharmacokinetics and safety (ADMET) prediction (Du et al., **RECOMB 2023**) and drug metabolic stability prediction (Du et al., **Bioinformatics**, 2023).
+My primary research interests include deep learning, graph neural networks, and AI for drug discovery and development.
+The specific topics I have focused on and published several papers as first author on various sequential tasks in drug candidate screening, including compound-protein interaction prediction (Du et al., **Drug Discovery Today**, 2022), drug metabolic pathway prediction (Du et al., **ISMB 2022 & Bioinformatics**), drug pharmacokinetics and safety (ADMET) prediction (Du et al., **RECOMB 2023**) and drug metabolic stability prediction (Du et al., **Bioinformatics**, 2023).
 These researches are highly expected to obtain reliable drug candidates and speed up the process of drug discovery.

-In particularly, I won the [Outstanding Student Paper Honorable Mention](https://www.iscb.org/ismb2022-general-info/award-winners) of Ian Lawson Van Toch Memorial Award granted by **the Princess Margaret Cancer Foundation** in ISMB 2022 conference.
+In particular, I won the [Outstanding Student Paper Honorable Mention](https://www.iscb.org/ismb2022-general-info/award-winners) of Ian Lawson Van Toch Memorial Award granted by **the Princess Margaret Cancer Foundation** in the ISMB 2022 conference.
 I have a dream and a strong interest to be as excellent as Ian Lawson Van Toch and to make new breakthroughs in drug discovery or other cutting-edge issues in computational biology in the future.

 Talks
 ======